isc-projects/kea/doc/sphinx/arm/hooks.rst

        }
     }

-Assuming there was a subnet with subnet-id equal to 5, that was part of a shared network named "floor13", the response would look similar to the
+Assuming there was a subnet with ``subnet-id`` 5, that was part of a shared network named "floor13", the response would look similar to the
 following: